 Individual Therapy for Panic Disorder

 Individual therapy is the main form of treatment for Panic Disorder and panic attacks at The April Center For Anxiety Attack Management Los Angeles treatment clinic.
-All of our psychologists are trained by Dr. Craig April and offer only the best and proven forms of treatment.
+All of our panic attack therapists are trained by Dr. Craig April and offer only the best and proven forms of CBT anxiety treatment.

 Why Worry About Panic Attacks and Panic Disorder?

 The truth of the matter is that panic attacks are not really a danger to anyone's mental or physical health in the moments one is faced with this scary, intense and, sometimes, terrifying experience.
 One exception, of course, might be if someone with serious heart disease is also struggling with panic or some other potentially life threatening medical issue (though we've never seen or heard of this occurring).